mbdunn/mbdunn.github.io/_pages/cv.md

 Skills
 ======
 * Programming
-  * Over eight years experience programming in various languages.
+  * Over eight years experience programming in which ever language is best for the task:
       * MATLAB - fluent
       * Python - fluent
       * R - fluent